celery/celery/docs/internals/guide.rst

 this enabled us get the project started quickly, while also having a large potential user base.

-In Django there is a global settings object, so multiple Django projects can't co-exist in the same process space, this later posed a problem for using Celery with frameworks that doesn't have this limitation.
+In Django there's a global settings object, so multiple Django projects can't co-exist in the same process space, this later posed a problem for using Celery with frameworks that doesn't have this limitation.

 Therefore the app concept was introduced.
 When using apps you use 'celery' objects instead of importing things from celery sub-modules, this (unfortunately) also means that Celery essentially has two API's.